-If we or any of our potential future collaborators are successful in commercializing vonoprazan or any future product candidates, the FDA and foreign regulatory authorities would require that we and Takeda (with respect to vonoprazan) and any of our current or potential future collaborators, report certain information about adverse medical events if those products may have caused or contributed to those adverse events.
+If we or any of our potential future collaborators are successful in commercializing VOQUEZNA TRIPLE PAK and VOQUEZNA DUAL PAK, or, if approved, VOQUEZNA or any future product candidates, the FDA and foreign regulatory authorities would require that we and Takeda (with respect to products containing vonoprazan) and any of our current or potential future collaborators, report certain information about adverse medical events if those products may have caused or contributed to those adverse events.
 The timing of our obligation to report would be triggered by the date we become aware of the adverse event as well as the nature of the event.
 We, Takeda and any of our potential future collaborators or CROs may fail to report adverse events within the prescribed timeframe.
 If we, Takeda or any of our potential future collaborators or CROs fail to comply with such reporting obligations, the FDA or a foreign regulatory authority could take action, including criminal prosecution, the imposition of civil monetary penalties, seizure of our products or delay in approval of future products.